kkensuke/myjb/_build/html/_sources/basic/linux.md

 # Command line

 Here, we learn the command line.
-Command line is a text interface for your computer.
+Command line is a text interface to computers.
 You input text commands to your computer to do some operations, for example making or removing files, and changing files permissions, etc.

 In Mac, you can use the command line with `terminal.app`

 ## Basic

-To begin with, we see shortcuts.
+To begin with, we check shortcuts.

 | Command | Description |
 | --- | --- |